tmorin/plantuml-libs/distribution/fontawesome-6/Solid/At.md

 include('fontawesome-6/Solid/At')

 ' renders the element
-At('At', 'At', 'an optional tech label')
+At('At', 'At', 'an optional tech label', 'an optional description')
 @enduml
 ```